mtopircean/mixing-potions-backend/README.md

 STRUCTURE : which represented the data models and API endpoints design and definition

-SURFACE and SKELETON are to be further defined as part of the front-end application – link to kanban here:
+SURFACE and SKELETON are to be further defined as part of the front-end application – link to kanban here: [Front-End Kanban](https://github.com/users/mtopircean/projects/15)

 ### Project planning
 ![Current Kanban](/docs/images/kanban_current_board.png)